 "Something that previously would have been left to the domain of the CIO or digital teams is now a differentiator in your business strategy.
 It’s something that affects your employee and customer engagement."

-Trust in AI affects employees at all levels.
-Deloitte found that 36% of C-suite executives worry about regulatory compliance, while 30% are concerned about the difficulty of managing risk.
 The study found that only 20% of AI projects that entered the Proof of Concept stage were implemented.
 The biggest reason given is a lack of trust in the decision-making process and its responses.
 Governed AI creates a level of trust in AI’s decision-making process and its outputs.
+For example, organizations need to ensure AI systems are not making biased decisions and that data input is fair and equitable.
+Maintaining this fairness requires ongoing monitoring and a robust decision-making framework.

 Security is another critical consideration: What is the risk of the model being hacked?
 How secure is the data?
 Are confidential details being safeguarded appropriately?